OCKProject/CCP/README.md

 * For all OS https://github.com/petermr/tigr2ess/blob/master/installation/INSTALLATION.md
 * Unix/Linux https://github.com/petermr/tigr2ess/blob/master/installation/unix/INSTALLATION.md tested and works SW 21.5.2020

+* ongoing documentation is here on openVirus as that is where active development and documentation is happening: https://github.com/petermr/openVirus/wiki

 How to run the software:

 #### get papers